mozilla-services/socorro/docs/configuring-socorro.rst

 like support for Mozilla's release model and a way of redacting private info so crashes can be exposed to the public.

-You probably don't want to use it, but just in case we do have it documented:
+You probably don't want to use it:
 :ref:`configuring-crashstats-chapter`